bostrick/crowdpong/docs/south_dev.rst

     - storage: if i kill the redis container, i lose the data!

-Manage groups of containers locally: Docker Compose
+Docker Compose: Manage groups of containers locally
 =======================================================

 - Define networks, storage, settings, sources, ... in a